ugr-sail/sinergym/docs/source/pages/wrappers.rst

                the discrete space should only take values that are considered in the original continuous action space.

 Users can define this action mapping function to specify the transition from discrete to continuous values.
 If the output of the action mapping function does not align with the original environment action space, an error will be raised.
-Refer to :ref:`Environment discretization wrapper` for an usage example.
+Refer to :ref:`Action discretization wrapper` for an usage example.

 .. image:: /_static/discretize_wrapper.png
   :scale: 50 %